 BY DAVID MARCHANT, MANAGING DIRECTOR & CHIEF INVESTMENT OFFICER

 The information contained in this document is provided for use by investment professionals and is not for onward distribution to, or to be relied upon by, retail investors.
 No guarantee, warranty or representation (express or implied) is given as to the document’s accuracy or completeness.
 The views expressed in this document are those of the fund manager at the time of publication and should not be taken as advice, a forecast or a recommendation to buy or sell securities.
+These views are subject to change at any time without notice.
 This document is issued for information only by Canada Life Investments.
 This document does not constitute a direct offer to anyone, or a solicitation by anyone, to subscribe for shares or buy units in fund(s).
 Subscription for shares and buying units in the fund(s) must only be made on the basis of the latest Prospectus and the Key Investor Information Document (KIID) available at www.canadalifeinvestments.com.
-The fund may invest in property funds that may be illiquid and subject to wide price spreads, both of which can impact the value of the fund.
+The funds may invest in property funds that may be illiquid and subject to wide price spreads, both of which can impact the value of the funds.
 The value of the property is based on the opinion of a valuer and is therefore subjective.

 Canada Life Investments is the brand for investment management activities undertaken by Canada Life Asset Management Limited, Canada Life Limited and Canada Life European Real Estate Limited.
 Canada Life Asset Management Limited (no. 03846821), Canada Life Limited (no.00973271) and Canada Life European Real Estate Limited (no. 03846823) are all registered in England and the registered office for all three entities is Canada Life Place, Potters Bar, Hertfordshire EN6 5BA.
 Canada Life Asset Management is authorised and regulated by the Financial Conduct Authority.
 Canada Life Limited is authorised by the Prudential Regulation Authority and regulated by the Financial Conduct Authority and the Prudential Regulation Authority.